quartz-scheduler/contributing/CONTRIBUTING.md

 * Create a Pull Request (PR) from your fork to the original project, on the appropriate branch
 * Await feedback on your contribution (which will typically come in the form of comments on your PR)

-Please review the following sections that have additional important information.
+Please also review the following sections that have additional important information.

 ## Community Guidelines